Cancer Support Groups

 FULL DESCRIPTIONS OF THE GROUPS

-LIVING WITH METASTATIC CANCER is a support group facilitated by a mental health nurse practitioner for 8-10 women and men who have any type of metastatic cancer.
+LIVING WITH METASTATIC CANCER with Elaine Olmstead is a support group facilitated by a mental health nurse practitioner for 8-10 women and men who have any type of metastatic cancer.
 The group meets twice per month and focuses on issues re: living with metastatic cancer and all the related treatments, changes in lifestyle and relationships, learning to ask for help and fears about disability, pain and end of life care.
 Living in the present, enjoying life as it is now and humor are also important themes in the group.
-An individual interview is required before joining the group and members are asked to make a commitment to attend 8 sessions and maintain confidentiality.
+An individual interview is required before joining the group.

 IN TREATMENT is a support group facilitated by a licensed social worker for 8-10 women and men who are in any stage of cancer treatment.
-The group meets twice per month and focuses on issues of new diagnosis and treatment including: navigating the medical and health care systems, filtering information, adjusting to identity changes, management of side effects, developing coping skills, and building a network of supports.
-Members are asked to make a commitment to attend 8 sessions and maintain confidentiality.
+The group meets twice per month and focuses on issues of new diagnosis and treatment including: navigating the medical and health care systems, filtering information, adjusting to identity changes, management of side effects, developing coping skills, and building a network of supports. .

 JOURNALING is a support group is facilitated by a licensed independent clinical social worker and meets once a month for individuals with any type of cancer or serious medical illness.
 Journaling offers clients the opportunity to take control of what Thich Nhat Hanh calls the “monkey mind”—the constant, incessant fluctuation of emotions and thoughts.
 The group offers clients a witness and validation of their illness story, something that is often missing in our culture.
 The facilitator guides participants with prompts and exercises, using poems, quotations, and spiritual and psychological resources to help clients reclaim themselves as they experience the healing power of journaling.
 The group is open to those who have completed an introductory journaling workshop and wish to pursue this modality further.
 Members are asked to maintain confidentiality and notify the facilitator if they are unable to attend a session.

-SPIRITUAL COMPANIONING is a support group facilitated by a nondenominational Reverend and meets once a month.
+SPIRITUAL COMPANIONING is a support group facilitated by a nondenominational Reverend and a body-centered Therapist and meets twice a month.
 The group offers a safe and confidential setting to discover and explore an awareness of life's deepest longings, the chance to learn and engage spiritual practices or resources to support this awareness, and the opportunity to identify the source and foundation of one's own spiritual truth or wisdom.